Wolfram70/Multithreaded-Chat-Room/README.md

 # Multithreaded-Chat-Room

-Building a server to handle multiple clients using multithreading.
+Building a server capable of handling multiple clients using multithreading.